SAVE THE MEADOWS

 What’s happening to the FDR Park Meadows?

-As of August 2024, Philadelphia Parks & Rec and the Fairmount Park Conservancy have finished clearing another swath of the meadows: the whole area to the west and south of Bellaire Manor, including the picnic grove and nearly 50 irreplaceable heritage trees among hundreds of others.
+As of October 2025, Philadelphia Parks & Rec and the Fairmount Park Conservancy have built nothing in the huge area of the they cleared in May and June of 2024: the whole area to the west and south of Bellaire Manor, including the picnic grove and nearly 50 irreplaceable heritage trees among hundreds of others.
 It’s the next phase of this $256 million plan, “Pattison Fields,” with five artificial turf athletic fields in the northern section of the Meadows, plus roads and parking lots.

 Although at least 75 acres have been clear-cut, there are still 100 acres of habitat and tree canopy left to save from toxic turf and development.
 The Meadows are magical; the development plan is controversial.
 Let Parks and Rec and your Council members know that access to wild green space is important to South Philadelphians!